 The Country RAI shares goals and policy with the Transition Economics Maturity Model; two of the TE-Maturity list Policies – Engineering Safety Nets and Renewable Automations – are tracked here.
 For this reason the two lists are combined and a copy of the list is below.
 Read about the Maturity Levels on the Transition Economics Maturity Model page by clicking here.

-Often we see that more mature Transition Economics Maturity Level countries are also ranked higher on The CMI Country Management Performance Index as well.
+Often we see that the more-mature Transition Economics Maturity Level countries (TE-Mature Countries) also ranked higher on The CMI Country Management Performance Index as well.